tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 in the list, take an input, or produce an output, and you then move along the sequence to the next instruction, which is a number of elements along depending on the instruction you just ran.
-Eventually you reach an instruction to terminate the intcode program, or program crashes from some operation failing, finding an unrecognised instruction, or reaching the end without terminating.
+Eventually you reach an instruction to terminate the intcode program, or the program crashes from some operation failing, finding an unrecognised instruction, or reaching the end without terminating.
 The explanation in [the problem description][day2] goes into more detail with examples.

-It looks like the general problem here is we've got some state that mutates during computation (a run of the program) and we may need to keep the current state around while we do some other calculation.
+It looks like the general problem here is we've got some state that mutates during computation (a run of the program) and we may need to keep the current state around while we do some other calculation (calculating the next input of the program).

 With mutation not really being a feature in functional languages I looked around for how this can be modelled in Haskell.
 From the looks of it, it